terrestris/superset_wfs_dialect/README.md

   </a>.
 Otherwise, please open the corresponding URL to the installed superset instance.
 <!-- markdownlint-enable MD033 -->

-To add a new database:

-- select Data > Connect database in the submenu
-- choose "Other" at the list of "Supported Databases"
-- insert the SQLAlchemy URI to a WFS (`wfs://[...]`)
-- test the connection
-- create a dataset
-- create a chart/dashboard

-## Publishing a Development Version to TestPyPI
+## Publishing a Development Version to PyPI

 ### Requirements

 - You must be on the main branch
 - Your working directory must be clean (no uncommitted changes)
 - You have push access to the repository
-- A valid `TEST_PYPI_TOKEN` is configured in GitHub Secrets (used by the GitHub Actions workflow)
+- A valid `PYPI_TOKEN` is configured in GitHub Secrets (used by the GitHub Actions workflow)

 ### Releasing a new version